webrecorder/pywb/README.rst

 Running with any WSGI Container
 -------------------------------

-The command-line ``wayback`` utility starts pywb using the `waitress <http://waitress.readthedocs.org/en/latest/>`_ server.
-This should be sufficient for basic usage and testing.
+The command-line ``wayback`` utility starts pywb using the standard Python library `WSGIRef <https://docs.python.org/2/library/wsgiref.html>`_ server.
+This should be sufficient for basic usage and testing, but is not recommended for production.
+In the future, a different default option will be provided.

-However, since pywb conforms to the Python `WSGI <http://wsgi.readthedocs.org/en/latest/>`_ specification, it can be run with any standard WSGI container/server and can be embedded in larger applications.
+Since pywb conforms to the Python `WSGI <http://wsgi.readthedocs.org/en/latest/>`_ specification, it can be run with any standard WSGI container/server and can be embedded in larger applications.

 When running with a different container, specify ``pywb.apps.wayback`` as the WSGI application module.